bookofiyi/bookofiyi/README.md

 # Hi there 👋

-My name is Iyiola Adedeji and I am mainly a mobile app developer (I'm also a graphics designer, but more on that later 😉).
-I am mostly focused on Flutter.
+My name is Iyiola Adedeji and I am a Mobile App Developer/Visual Designer.

 ## 💻 Mobile App Development
 Here are some of the stuff I've created: